 A day trip to Shaoshan, the birthplace of Mao Zedong

-Top attractions in Shaoshan:
+Top attractions in Shaoshan

-2. The bronze statue of Mao Zedong: erected in the huge Mao Zedong square, it was built to celebrate the 100-year anniversary of the birth of Mao Zedong (1993).
+2. The bronze statue of Mao Zedong: erected in the huge Mao Zedong square, was built to celebrate the 100th anniversary of the birth of Mao Zedong (1993).
 It is considered the heart of the cultural and tourist activity of Shaoshan as well as is a key place for remembering the leader.

-4. The Steles Forest of Mao Zedong’s Poems: It covers 20,000 square meters, and consists of 100 pieces of white marble and granite on which 50 poems by Mao have been carved.
+4. The Steles Forest of Mao Zedong’s Poems: It covers 20,000 metres square and consists of 100 pieces of white marble and granite on which 50 poems by Mao have been carved.
 It’s located 3 km away from his former residence.

-Water-Dripping Cave villa (Shanshan Di Shui Cave): the scenic area around the villa is wonderful with its green mountains, thick bamboo forest and flourishing flowers.
+5. Water-Dripping Cave villa (Shanshan Di Shui Cave): the scenic area around the villa is wonderful with its green mountains, thick bamboo forest and flourishing flowers.
 Here in the ”dripping water cave ” area, was built in 1960 a villa for Mao Zedong.
-On June in 1966, Mao Zedong went back to his hometown and lived in this villa near the cave for ten days, reluctant to leave.
+In June 1966, Mao Zedong went back to his hometown and lived in this villa near the cave for ten days, reluctant to leave.
 The short stay of Mao made the place famous.
 It’s located 4 km away from the Bronze statue.

 Last but not least, you have to taste the smoked meat (pork, beef, mutton, chicken or duck) since it is the most famous special local product of Shaoshan.
-Each local restaurant offers a dish made with smoked meat and above all the Mao’s favourite dish: braised pork in brown sauce.
+Each local restaurant offers a dish made with smoked meat and above all Mao’s favourite dish: braised pork in brown sauce.

 Need to Know